Allium tuberosum Rottler ex Spreng.

 Family - Liliaceae

-Habit - Perennial forb from a bulb, strongly colonial.
+Habit - Perennial forb from a bulb, strongly colonial, strongly aromatic when bruised.

 Stem - Aerial stems erect, to 60 cm, scapose, solid, terete, arising from bulb.
 Bulb brown, fibrous.